malintha/engr-321/README.md

-# ENGR-321: Advanced Cyber Physical Systems

-## This repo contains some course materials I have prepared for the this class in spring 2021.
-Essentially the lectures include,
+## This repo containss lecture materials on,

 - An introduction to dynamical systems in robotics
 - Linear dynamical systems - part (1)